Cileos/shiftplan-copywriting/LANDING.md

 ## WE CAN DO IT

 Your people will organize themselves, saving you time and bother.
-Everything's in the shifts, just release the power.
+Just let them!

 ## KNOW WHAT'S GOING ON